 Unlike most of Mexico, it is safe to drink and use the water in Puerto Vallarta.
 Make sure it is filtered prior to drinking.

 We also recommend getting a water bottle or cup to prevent single use plastic waste.
 Hydro Flask sells awesome reusable cups.

 What to Drink

-- The Blind Tiger – Leave it to us to find a good craft cocktail bar in Puerto Vallarta.
+- The Blind Tiger (now closed)– Leave it to us to find a good craft cocktail bar in Puerto Vallarta.
 After two many single liquor, sugar bomb drinks, we found a place that we’d gladly spend all our money at when we move to PV.
 It’s a 1920’s speakeasy style bar with creative cocktails that we think are on par with Seattle’s cocktail bar scene.
 It’s owned by three men, two of whom are from Vancouver, British Columbia, Canada.
 They also play some pretty awesome tunes here.

 - Monzón Brewing Co. / Monzón Cerveceria Artesanal – If you love craft beer, you’ll have to visit Monzon.
 They create all styles of beer from stouts, IPAs to sours.
 They were out of sours when we visited.
 They also name their beers after their beloved pets.
 Get a tasting flight of as many beers as you like and enjoy!

 - Noble Corazon – Sign-up for a tour here.
 Many tours will also offer tequila tasting as a stop on their daily tours.
 We bought the Extra Anejo (extra aged) and Mango tequilas here.